Convert Videos To WhatsApp Video Format With FFmpeg - OSTechNix

 Here,

-- -i ostechnix.webm – the input file to be converted to whatsapp video format.
+-i ostechnix.mp4- the input file to be converted to whatsapp video format.

-- -vcodec libx264 – supported video codec format by whatsapp.
+-vcodec libx264- supported video codec format by whatsapp.

-- -acodec aac – supported audio codec format by whatsapp.
+-acodec aac- supported audio codec format by whatsapp.

-You can check the output media file details using Mediainfo program.
+You can check the details of output media file details using Mediainfo program.

-$ mediainfo output.mp4
+$ mediainfo whatsapp.mp4

 I converted and shared many videos with this format in WhatsApp.
 All of them worked as expected.
-And also I could share videos with 1280×720 resolution.
+And also I could share videos with 1280x720 resolution.

 I guess any video resolution should work with this setting.
 If you have time and patience, you can check more combinations with different audio/video codecs, bit rate, resolution, aspect ratio etc., and choose which one works and which one does not.

-WhatsApp has also reduced the status video time limit from 30 seconds to 15 seconds in India.
-You can no longer send videos to WhatsApp Status if they are longer than 16 seconds:.
-Even if you try to send videos longer than 16 seconds, the video will be trimmed to 15 seconds.
-This step is taken after the increasing WhatsApp usage in India due to the Cornovirus lockdown.

-In a nutshell, if you want to share videos via WhatsApp, just make sure the video is;

 More FFmpeg command examples are given in the following link.